zstring/Bayesian-Approach-Grid-Localization/README.md

 Grid Localization runs in two iterative steps.
 Movement and Observation.
 After each movement, we compute if that certain movement can move the robot between grid cells.
-For each observation, you should find the most probable cells which the given observation may have occured in them.
+For each observation, you should find the most probable cells which the given observation may have occurred in them.